input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

 The goal should be to do minimal changes to time-warp.
 It already enables what we need to do, but not in the most efficient or straightforward way.

+Comment: Duncan

+> There will be a new requirement (eventually, not necessarily top priority) to be able to limit the bandwidth that all other peers can force this node into providing.
+Consider running a node at home without a firewall so that other nodes can contact you.
+That's fine so long as it does not consume all your home DSL upload bandwidth, otherwise you'd be annoyed.
+So we would need to be able to cap that.
+Timewarp does know (in principle) the amount of data sent to peers as responses to conversations, so it could in principle impose an aggregate bandwidth cap.

 ### Topic filtering

 Should this be done at publisher or subscriber?